 On occasion training is held in different locations where the children are supervised to ensure their safety.

-All our coaches have a number of years experience in athletics and are qualified to at least Level 1 and are CRB checked.
+All our coaches have a number of years experience in athletics and are qualified to at least Level 1 and are DBS checked.

 The coaches meet regularly to assess training needs and schedules to ensure the young athletes continue to develop and enjoy the sport.